-Whether your porch is small and highlights the front door of your house – most common in the UK, or, is a large extension of your home that wraps around the front or sides of your house as can be seen in the US, there are design tips and tricks that can enhance your space.
+Whether your porch is small and highlights the front door of your house, is a large extension of your home that wraps around the front or sides of your house, there are design tips and tricks that can enhance your space.

 The porch has a fond following in most countries – Dutch settlers called it the ‘stoop’ and the Spanish named theirs ‘portals’.

 They epitomise indoor/outdoor living wherever you live and often have nostalgic roots that originated from communities from the past as they were seen as a social hub to catch up with the local news.

 Today, they are used for all types of entertaining, be it a shared drink on an evening, an impromptu set from a local musician or a more organized event like Porchfest – an annual affair that is held across the US and Canada on front porches.
 They can also make a perfect extension of your garden ideas and make an elegant way to wine and dine your friends and families at the weekend.